Justinpeu/Internship_Ioannina/README.md

 ## State Of Art Synthetic Data
 Initially, I worked on the state of the art concerning the generation of synthetic data, researching the methods, the aim and what synthetic data are.
 "SoTA Synthetic Data V2"
-## First generation
+## First Generation synthetic data
-I then carried out my first tests on the Adults dataset from the Irvine database.
+I then carried out my first tests on the Adults dataset from the Irvine database with multiple generations with multiples generator (CopulaGANSynthesizer, TVAESynthesizer, CTGANSynthesizer, GaussianCopulaSynthesizer).
 Using my script : "adults_dataset.py"
 Results and evaluation :
 1st Generation :